quangv/docs/src/doc/faq/build.rst

 Tell me how to import/export private keys and certificates that are using Xcode.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can import private keys on your local Mac, and export Monaca's private keys and certificates.
-For details, please refer to  :doc:`../manual/build/ios/import_export`.
+For details, please refer to  :ref:`import_export_certificates_and_private_keys`.

 .. _faq03~012: